 Now let us into the meat and potatoes of the ‘bad’ points of Granite.
 Are they that bad?
 I will let you decide!

-To be perfectly honest, Granite can sometimes crack under pressure, both figuratively and literally!
+Granite can sometimes crack under pressure, both figuratively and literally!
 Even though it is easy to fix, getting a chip or crack anywhere on a granite surface is a huge hassle and not something you think about when buying the stone.
 It can get cracks from heavy objects falling onto it and chips when something collides with it from odd angles.
 The repair process can vary from easy to hard.

 Granite Can Be Porous

 As with anything, maintenance is the key to a long life.
 With Granite, this usually takes the form of having your countertops resealed on an annual basis.
-I would recommend confirming that the surface has been appropriately sealed upon purchase, so this does not become that considerable problem later on.
+I would recommend confirming that the surface has been appropriately sealed upon purchase, so this does not become that considerable problem later.
 Considering how much granite countertops cost, you should always keep a note of this.

 Not Quite Seamless